 The College boasts nearly 15,000 alumni and countless success stories of our graduates putting their Nichols degrees to productive use.
 On average, more than 90 percent of our graduates secure jobs or are in a graduate program within six months of graduation.
 Employers report that our students are well prepared for the world of work and effectively present themselves.
-We are also especially proud of the fact that Nichols is listed by the Princeton Review for the fourth consecutive year as one of the best colleges in the Northeast in its 2019 "Best Colleges: Region by Region" and that 94% of our graduates complete their degree within four years.
+We are also especially proud of the fact that Nichols is once again listed by the Princeton Review as one of the best colleges in the Northeast in its "2018 Best Colleges: Region by Region" and that 94% of our graduates complete their degree within four years.